Arbint/UIWGeneralInfo/documentations/GeneralRules.md

     Student need to maintain full time need 12 credits hours

     If a student need to get to full time, here are some options:

-        - Take a addition & different PE course to get 1 extra
+        * Take a addition & different PE course to get 1 extra
+        * Take another course, but be sure it is not already taken, or if it is able to be repeated for credits.(rare)

 - Over Time